Skip to content ↓

 Welcome to the Fantasia class page!

-This page is to introduce you to the staff who will be working with your child and to keep you informed of the exciting and magical things that we do in Nursery.
-Nursery as a whole is called Fantasia class and has 2 key worker groups: Green Mickey and Yellow Mickey Group.
+This page is to introduce you to the staff who will be working with your child and to keep you informed of the exciting and magical things that we do in nursery.
+The nursery as a whole is called Fantasia and has 2 key worker groups: Green Mickey and Yellow Mickey group.

 Nursery is where your child starts their magical learning journey.